Bridge on the River Kwai & the Death Railway

 • Train Ticket

-Some of the other attractions we seen and experienced during our holiday in Kanchanaburi included; elephant trekking, a visit to the controversial Tiger Temple and the somewhat adventurous trek to the top of Erawan Waterfalls.
+Some of the other attractions we seen and experienced during our time in Kanchanaburi included; elephant trekking, a visit to the controversial Tiger Temple, and the somewhat adventurous trek to the top of Erawan Waterfalls.

-The best place to see the bridge at night is from the floating restaurants that are located just near the bridge.
+The best place to see the bridge at night, is from the floating restaurants that are located near the bridge.

 Kanchanaburi Mini Guide